 IDEO’s DESIGN THINKING for Educators Pdf Download

 Design research builds the network for design thinking.
 Design research offers many avenues for beginning to think about design.
 Thinking about making something moves us from what we already know to what we do not know and need to find out.
 This is a giant step that needs to occur individually again and again to build confidence in moving into unknown territories.
 Take a look at Born to learn and venture….into unknown territories…where the right answer is yet to be determined.

 - look closely

 - hear the air move

 - watch people

 observe, engage, experience

 By observing human behavior in settings we can learn about what is working and what could be improved.
-By interacting with users of a space through interviews or surveys or word maps, we gain insight into human perception.
-Finally by experiencing what other people experience gives us first hand information.
+By interacting with users of space through interviews or surveys or word maps, we gain insight into human perception.
+Finally by experiencing what other people experience gives us first-hand information.

 who, what, why, where when and how!
 Be curious.
 Collect information.